Upgrading the application

 $ rake assets:precompile

-$ sudo service nginx start
+$ sudo systemctl start puma

 Note that, unless you’ve taken a very long time over this, you won’t be prompted for your password a second time.